 I grew up in the hills above Los Angeles riding my pony and dreaming that I was a Mexican vaquero who was conquering the wide open spaces of early California.
 As I got older and the demands of work and life started to crowd my days, weeks and months, my time on horseback took a back seat.
 So, when I relocated to the Lone Star State in the late 90s, I found anew an opportunity to enjoy my childhood pursuit.

 For me, when I’m in the saddle on the back of a 1,200-pound animal with his own ideas about how the time together should go, I find I’d better have my full attention and focus between the two ears of that horse and what we’re doing or my mount will go in his direction and I’ll have a front row seat from the ground!
 There’s no time for thinking about a particularly pressing demand, or the stress of impressing a client, or the terse, umm, discussion with my spouse about dishes.
 It’s just me and my horse trying to work together to accomplish something authentic.

 While it’s my time to celebrate a partnership built on mutual benefit and mutual vulnerability, it’s also a great time to give my brain a break to sort through and resequence the triggers of my stress so that I can deal with them in the most efficient order.

-For others, yoga or meditation or running are great ways to disconnect from the problems of the day for an hour or so, and reset their emotional mindset so that they can fully and completely focus on the challenges ahead.
-And, in the process, they find further clarity, which makes them more efficient, which in turn reduces their stress levels because they are getting more done.
+For you, yoga or meditation or running may be great ways to disconnect from the problems of the day for an hour or so, and reset your emotional mindset so that you can fully and completely focus on the challenges ahead.
+And, in the process, you may find further clarity, which will make you more efficient, which in turn can reduce your stress levels because you are getting more done.

 For each of you, my sincere hope is that you will make the time for yourself to pursue a passion that allows you to reduce stress levels and sort things out in your head, which in turn will make you more effective in accomplishing the tasks that are stressing you out.
 I look forward to hearing about your success in finding balance.